danielbereza50/Career_Projects/README.md

 	Note: Making these changes means you'll stop receiving email to any account previously set up on this domain.
 	Example: a2 and godaddy
- 	domain is registered on godaddy, transferred to a2, so plugin in the two DNS records on godaddy from a2, plugin the 5 above records on a2 from godaddy
+ 	domain is registered on godaddy, transferred to a2, so plugin in the two DNS records on godaddy from a2, plugin the 5 above mail records on a2 from godaddy